You know we love coffee. In fact, it’s right there in our name! However, coffee isn’t the only hot beverage that holds a special place in our hearts.

 Whisk until smooth.
-The best and most traditional method requires a small bamboo whisk, however, if you don’t have one handy, you can use a milk frother to combine the two.
+The best and most traditional method requires a small bamboo whisk.
+However, if you don’t have one handy, you can use a milk frother or regular whisk to combine the two.

 And there you have it, a delicious matcha green tea latte!
-This uber-healthy latte makes a perfect treat on a cool morning, and on a warm afternoon, try it over ice!
+This uber-healthy latte makes a perfect treat on a cool morning.

 - 1 teaspoon green tea matcha powder